wizzat/arsimto/README.md

 there are distinct AWS/OR and Rackspace/OR pools.
 It means they both point to the same thing.
 This is almost certainly an error.

-Because links are implemented as symlinks within a directory, you can fool yourself by doing "arsimto ls Pools/GroupingPool/GroupedPool" and it will work.
+Because links are implemented as directories within a directory, you can fool yourself by doing "arsimto ls Pools/GroupingPool/GroupedPool" and it will give some sort of output (albeit confusing and "wrong").
 This helps reinforce the incorrect perception that there is nesting (aka Parent/Child) but such nesting does not exist.
 I apologize for this confusing aspect now.

 ### Q: Cycles in the graph?
 A: Sure.
 This makes sense for things like circular replication rings in MySQL,